WlFranzi/sundayfunday-fasttext/README.md

 --> Joy 0.419923, Analytical 0.18635, Confident 0.14924

-*which means, "to be happy takes little and who is happy is a king"*
+(this means, "to be happy takes little and who is happy is a king")

 ```